-WAC 132G-121-050 Statement of Jurisdiction
+WAC 132G-121-025 Statement of jurisdiction.
 (1) The student conduct code shall apply to student conduct that occurs:

-- (a) On College premises; - (b) At or in connection with College sponsored activities; or - (c) Off-campus and is conduct that in the judgment of the College adversely affects the College community or the pursuit of its objectives.
+- (a) On college premises; - (b) At or in connection with college sponsored activities; or - (c) Off campus and is conduct that in the judgment of the college adversely affects the college community or the pursuit of its objectives.

-(2) Jurisdiction extends to, but is not limited to, locations in which students are engaged in official College activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, on-line education, practicums, supervised work experiences or any other College-sanctioned social or club activities.

-(3) Students are responsible for their conduct from notification of acceptance at the College through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.

-(4) These standards shall apply to a student's conduct even if the student withdraws from College while a disciplinary matter is pending.
-The student conduct officer has sole discretion, on a case by case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus.
+- (2) Jurisdiction extends to, but is not limited to, locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences or any other college-sanctioned social or club activities. - (3) Students are responsible for their conduct from notification of acceptance at the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment. - (4) These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
+The student conduct officer has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off campus.

-WAC 132G-121-060 Definitions

-The following definitions shall apply for purposes of this student conduct code:

-(1) "Student conduct officer" is a College administrator designated by the president to be responsible for implementing and enforcing the student conduct code.

-(2) "Conduct review officer" is the vice president of students, equity and success, or other College administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code.

-(3) "The president" is the president of the College.
-The president is authorized to:

-- (a) Delegate any responsibilities as set forth in this Chapter as may be reasonably necessary; and - (b) Re-assign any and all duties and responsibilities as set forth in this Chapter as may be reasonably necessary.

-(4) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.

-(5) "Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
-Disciplinary appeals from a suspension in excess of ten (10) instructional days or an expulsion are heard by the student conduct appeals board.
-Appeals of all other appealable disciplinary action shall be reviewed through brief adjudicative proceedings.

-(6) "Respondent" is the student against whom disciplinary action is initiated.

-(7) "Service" is the process by which a document is officially delivered to a party.
-Unless otherwise provided, service upon a party shall be accomplished by:

-- (a) Hand-delivery of the document to the party; or - (b) Sending the document by email and by certified mail or first -class mail to the party's last known address.

-Service is deemed complete upon hand-delivery of the document or upon the date the document is emailed and deposited in the mail.
+- WAC 132G-121-030 Definitions.
+The following definitions shall apply for purposes of this student conduct code: - (1) "Student conduct officer" is a college administrator designated by the president to be responsible for implementing and enforcing the student conduct code. - (2) "Conduct review officer" is the vice president of students, equity and success, or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code. - (3) "The president" is the president of the college.
+The president is authorized to: - (a) Delegate any responsibilities as set forth in this chapter as may be reasonably necessary; and - (b) Reassign any and all duties and responsibilities as set forth in this chapter as may be reasonably necessary. - (4) "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code. - (5) "Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
+Disciplinary appeals from a suspension in excess of ten instructional days or an expulsion are heard by the student conduct appeals board.
+Appeals of all other appealable disciplinary action shall be reviewed through brief adjudicative proceedings. - (6) "Respondent" is the student against whom disciplinary action is initiated. - (7) "Service" is the process by which a document is officially delivered to a party.
+Unless otherwise provided, service upon a party shall be accomplished by: - (a) Hand delivery of the document to the party; or - (b) Sending the document by email and by certified mail or first-class mail to the party's last known address.
+Service is deemed complete upon hand delivery of the document or upon the date the document is emailed or deposited in the mail.

-(8) "Filing" is the process by which a document is officially delivered to a College official responsible for facilitating a disciplinary review.
-Unless otherwise provided, filing shall be accomplished by:

-- (a) Hand delivery of the document to the specified College official or College official's assistant; or - (b) Sending the document by email and first class mail to the specified College official's office and College email address.
+- (8) "Filing" is the process by which a document is officially delivered to a college official responsible for facilitating a disciplinary review.
+Unless otherwise provided, filing shall be accomplished by: - (a) Hand delivery of the document to the specified college official or college official's assistant; or - (b) Sending the document by email and first-class mail to the specified college official's office and college email address.